-Glossary of the highest used ad terms in paid advertising: CPA, CPC, CPL, CPM, CPS, CPT, CPV, CTR, PPC & PPV
+Glossary of the Most Used Advertising Terms in Paid Advertisements: CPA, CPC, CPL, CPM, CPS, CPT, CPV, CTR, PPC & PPV

 [Meanings and definitions of the Popular terms used in Search Engine Advertising, banner advertising, and paid advertising]